liamhackett/Portfolio/README.md

 NOTES:

-Need to fix site for on an iPad
-    Project page when vertical
-    Skills When vertical

 Add text for projects and about
 Add pages or links to projects with descriptions/demos Put Artist website on a separate pages doc and link to it